The Organizer #8 | Communications

 “Am I alone here?”

 Monologuing is when you talk at people.
 When the villain finally confesses in detail at the end of a TV show, they’re monologuing.
-A newspaper article is a kind of monologue, and so is an instruction manual.
+Newspaper articles and instruction manuals are types of monologues.
+So is this article.

 Dialogue is the opposite of monologue.
 It’s when two or more people communicate back and forth.
 You choose what to say based on other people’s words and reactions.
 A conversation is a dialogue, and so is an exchange on Slack.